kanchan-rgb/Furniture-Renting-Ecommerce/README.md

 Created a webpage which allows users to rent appliances, gym equipment's, furniture on a monthly basis using HTML, CSS, SERVLET, JAVA SCRIPT.
-Project Functionality: User registration, Product Catalog, Product listing, Booking and Checkout, Customer Support.